Amount of pension

 Your employer takes care of your pension cover, and as an entrepreneur you need to take care of it yourself.
 The larger your salary or your YEL income is, the bigger your pension is.
 Studying, periods of unemployment and certain social benefits can also increase your pension amount.

 The amount of your pension is affected by the life expectancy coefficient, earnings-related pension index, wage coefficient and compensation paid under the motor liability insurance and accident insurance.
+A voluntary pension insurance paid by you or arranged by your employer will not affect the amount of your earnings-related pension.
 Read more details below.

 The final amount of your pension is affected by the life expectancy coefficient.
 It reduces your pension depending on the year in which you were born.
 All age groups have their own life expectancy coefficient.
 It is confirmed for each age group at the age of 61.
 You can offset the impact of the life expectancy coefficient by working longer.